 After the age of 31 = past the first Saturn Return = the native will see better results from matters of the houses ruled by Shani.

 Jyotisha problematics for Shani in bhava-2:

-The emotional features of the relationship depend more upon 7th-from-Chandra and individual character of the spouse depends more upon the dhava-karaka Guru, the kalatra-karaka Shukra, the yuvati-pathi and other factors.
+The emotional features of the relationship depend more upon 7th-from-Chandra and individual character of the spouse depends more upon the dhava-karaka Guru, the kalatra-karaka Zukra, the yuvati-pathi and other factors.
 However the social structural components of marriage are partially adjudged from Shani-lagna which provides a baseline for measuring public reputation, social manners, class and rank.

 When Shani occupies bhava-2, yuvati-bhava-7 becomes the socially-awkward 6th-from-Shani.
 First marriage is often socially unbalanced yet has tremendous endurance.

 In any rashi, Shani-2 represses free speech and can support a family-culture of lawfully imposed silence.
 The family environment may be experienced by the native as excessively lawful or strict.
 Outspoken family members may be punished.
 Those who break Shani's conventions of conformity, sobriety, and austerity may be frozen-out or shunned.
 Often the entire family (perceived through the eyes of the native) experiences a pinched limitation upon sensual pleasures along with an obligation to curtail or correct their vision, speech, and food.